Contest-Winning Grilled Corn Salsa

 - 1 medium red onion, cut into 1/2-inch rings

 - 1/3 cup white balsamic or cider vinegar

 - 1 teaspoon salt

 - Fill a soup kettle two-thirds full with water; bring to a boil.
 Add corn.
 Reduce heat; cover and simmer for 5 minutes or until crisp-tender.
 Remove corn; cool slightly.

-- Moisten a paper towel with cooking oil; using long-handled tongs, lightly coat the grill rack.
-Grill the corn, squash, red pepper and onion, covered, over medium heat for 8-10 minutes or until lightly browned, turning occasionally.
+- On a lightly oiled grill rack, grill the corn, squash, red pepper and onion, covered, over medium heat for 8-10 minutes or until lightly browned, turning occasionally.